-As part of the ORCV Rip Tour, very experienced offshore navigators and yachtsmen provide expert commentary.
+During the ORCV Rip Tour, very experienced offshore navigators and sailors provide expert commentary.
 This makes for an informative and enjoyable day for all yachties and their families.
-Over the years that it has been running, the Rip Tour has grown in popularity with all manner of boaties, fishermen, historians, beach walkers, surfers and holiday makers, so come along and get set to enjoy a memorable day out on Melbourne’s Bay.
-Please also remember that this is an on-water and outdoor activity that is subject to weather conditions and sometimes postponements, so your co-operation and understanding is very much appreciated.
+Since its beginning, the Rip Tour has grown in popularity with all manner of boaties, fishermen, historians, beach walkers, surfers and holiday makers alike, so come along and get set to enjoy a memorable day out on Port Phillip Bay.
+Please also remember that this is an on-water, outdoor activity that is subject to weather conditions and sometimes postponements, so your co-operation and understanding is very much appreciated.

 ‘The Rip’ is the narrow entrance to Port Phillip Bay and the only access for shipping to the ports of both Melbourne and Geelong.
 More than 4,000 commercial vessels transit this gateway annually, where underwater reefs limit the navigable entrance to just 0.6 of a nautical mile.